Interstate 820: History

+Construction on the $2.2 billion Southeast Connector project began in late 2022.
+The project aims to reconstruct and widen 16 miles of I-20, I-820, and US 287 across Fort Worth, Arlington, and Forest Hill, expanding I-20 to 10 main lanes and I-820 to 8 main lanes while rebuilding key interchanges.
+Substantial completion is expected in early 2028.

 The loop is often considered the most congested road in North Texas, with the interchanges at Rufe Snow Drive, Holiday Lane, and Denton Highway (US 377) being named the first, second, and third worst, respectively, in 2010.

 North Tarrant Express

 The North Tarrant Express (NTE) was a construction project that was supposed to add additional lanes, high-occupancy toll lanes, and continuous frontage roads and reconstruct the interchange with I-35W and various other interchanges between I-35W and SH 121/SH 183.
 This plan, however, was modified, with the additional mainlanes not being built, though the Texas Department of Transportation (TxDOT) plans to widen the freeway by no later than 2030.
 The NTE began construction in October 2010 and was completed in June 2015.